 Reviews 1 Write a Review!

 Can I get into Tuskegee University?
 These admission statistics provide an indication how difficult it is to get in and what your chances are.
-3,659 out of 7,434 applicants or 49% were admitted making Tuskegee University a more competitive school to get into with a lesser chance of acceptance for average applicants.
-Academically, it has extremely easy requirements for admission test scores.
+3,987 out of 7,529 applicants or 53% were admitted making Tuskegee University a moderately competitive school to get into with a good chance of acceptance if you meet the requirements.
+Academically, it has very easy requirements for admission test scores.
 Tuskegee University typically accepts and attracts B average high school students.
-Only 17% of those admitted chose to enroll in the school.
+Only 15% of those admitted chose to enroll in the school.

 What are the SAT and ACT requirements for students to be admitted to Tuskegee University and what score do you need to get in?
 The tables below describe the SAT and ACT test score percentile profile of the Fall 2015 starting class.